 The City is supportive of the recent increase in regional climate change efforts at the federal, state, county level such as new grant programs for projects mitigating the impacts of climate change, electric vehicle charging station development efforts, as well as the County's new 20-year Solid and Hazardous Waste Management Plan recently adopted by the City.
-The City is supportive of collaborating with the County on any regional climate change efforts, especially those that impact Lakewood residents.
-As the City begins its work to comply with 2023 HB 1181 and develops a GHG emissions reduction sub-element and a climate resiliency sub-element, the City is supportive of collaborating with the

-County and other Pierce County municipalities to increase the cumulative benefits of the effort.
+The City is supportive of collaborating with the County on any regional climate change efforts, including the ongoing Pierce County Climate Conversation.
+As the City conducts its work to comply with 2023 HB 1181 and develops a Comprehensive Plan GHG emissions reduction sub-element and a climate resiliency sub-element, the City is supportive of collaborating with the County and other Pierce County municipalities to increase the cumulative benefits of the effort.